-In this article we’ll tell you about fast 3D printing and whether it can get you some high-quality prints.
+In this article, we’ll tell you about fast 3D printing and whether it can get you some high-quality prints.
 We’ll also talk about its applications, utilized technologies, and 3D printers that can work incredibly fast.

-3D printing allows for production of complex models at a very low cost.
+3D printing allows for the production of complex models at a very low cost.
 However, there’s one substantial drawback - the printing process is slow and takes too much time.

 Source: Garrett Kearney

-In car, aerospace and health industries, including dentistry, 3D printing has long been used on a constant basis.
+In the car, aerospace and health industries, including dentistry, 3D printing has long been used on a constant basis.
 Businesses and professionals of these fields keep seeking ways to speed up the process of model creation, since the more cheap high-quality products appear on the market, the stronger the chance of raising their sales.
-This is one of the main reasons why 3D manufacturers strive to increase the speed and develop new technologies of high-speed 3D printing.
-To see how fast printing actually works, check out the video below: the model of Eiffel Tower is printed in just a few minutes.
+This is one of the main reasons why 3D manufacturers strive to increase speed and develop new technologies of high-speed 3D printing.
+To see how fast printing works, check out the video below: the model of the Eiffel Tower is printed in just a few minutes.